openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The formats supported by a Verifier may be set up using the metadata parameter `vp_formats` (see (#client_metadata_parameters)).
 The Wallet MUST ignore any `format` property inside a `presentation_definition` object if that `format` was not included in the `vp_formats` property of the metadata.

-Note that when a Verifier is requesting presentation of a VP containing a VC, the Verifier MUST indicate in the `vp_formats` parameter the supported formats of both VC and VP.
+Note: When a Verifier is requesting presentation of a VP containing a VC, the Verifier MUST indicate in the `vp_formats` parameter the supported formats of both VC and VP.

 ## `presentation_definition_uri` Parameter {#request_presentation_definition_uri}

 `presentation_definition_uri` is used to retrieve the Presentation Definition from the resource at the specified URL, rather than being passed by value.
-The Wallet will send a GET request without additional parameters.
+The Wallet MUST send an HTTPS GET request without additional parameters.
 The resource MUST be exposed without further need to authenticate or authorize.

 The protocol for the `presentation_definition_uri` MUST be HTTPS.

-For example the parameter value `https://server.example.com/presentationdefs?ref=idcard_presentation_request` will result in the following request
+The following is a non-normative example of an HTTPS GET request sent after the Wallet received `presentation_definition_uri` parameter with the value `https://server.example.com/presentationdefs?ref=idcard_presentation_request`:

 ```
   GET /presentationdefs?ref=idcard_presentation_request HTTP/1.1
   Host: server.example.com
 ```

-and response:
+The following is a non-noemative example of an HTTPS GET response sent by the Verifier in response to the above HTTPS GET request:

 ```
 HTTP/1.1 200 OK